 Music has historically played a huge role in the building – after all, it was where Nick Cave's Boys Next Door were said to have cut their teeth in the ’70s – and the George acknowledges this with a spotlight such as the one on the Rolling Stones in coming weeks.
 “It becomes like a mini-festival,” says Berger.
 By becoming a ‘Friend of the George’, you will have access to cheap tickets and giveaways and also get a chance to create your own mini festival by suggesting to Berger what you want to see.

 Berger has masterminded various pop-up cinema events around Melbourne.
-For now, he’s found the perfect place to sit tight until the lease runs up in February 2014.
+For now, he’s found the perfect place to sit tight until the lease runs out in February 2014.
 “It's always had a strong connection for me,” he says of the George Cinema.
 “It just got neglected and unloved towards the end.”

 Berger has brought the love back to the space.
 Images of Melbourne’s cinematic past adorn the walls so punters can sit back with a glass of wine and enjoy visual reminders of cinemas of yesteryear.
 Even though the future of the cinema hangs in the balance, film fans have been flocking back to the venue, including one movie buff whom it seems never left.